puddles31/PirateAttack/README.md

 ## Planned Features

+- Update the Merchant ship to only spawn between rounds
 - Consumable items (health kit, ammo box)
 - Alt-fire abilities (bomb shot, homing missiles, and more!)
 - Updates to enemy spawning systems